Accommadation: Hotel, Lodge (Tea House)

 The Sherpa guide (commonly called Sirdar) will be accompanied by a crew of porters.
 We provide 1 porter for 2 members.

-There is telephone facility in Langtang region.
-You can also use Ncell and NTC network (both for internet and mobile network) but they don’t work properly in some places as you go higher.
+There are a plenty of telephone facilities in Langtang region You can also use Ncell and NTC network (both for internet and mobile network) but they don’t work properly in some places as you go higher.
 If it is crucial for you to keep in contact with your family or others, we can provide you a mobile satellite phone (rental charge on request).

 FLIGHT / LAND TRANSFERS